 The Devil All The Time is available now on Netflix

-Our story opens with the return of a young World War Two veteran, Willard (Bill Skarsgård) from the South Pacific.
-His experiences of war haunting his ability to reintegrate into a community built on blind religious belief.
-However, on meeting a young waitress, the darkness lifts, with both settling down into family life with their firstborn son Arvin.
-However, if all this sounds idyllic, darker forces surround the community.
-From poachers who boast about sexually assaulting women to travelling preachers trapped in a deluded world.
-And we haven’t even mentioned the corrupt sheriff or his devilish sister.
-But as Willard once more turns to religion for answers, the family collapses into a pit of turmoil and pain.
-With young Arvin sent to live with his grandmother.
-Where he meets his stepsister Lenora, who has also been orphaned due to tragedy.
+Our story opens with the return of a young World War Two veteran, Willard (Bill Skarsgård), from the South Pacific, his war experiences haunting his ability to reintegrate into a community built on blind religious belief.
+However, the darkness lifts upon meeting a young waitress, and both settle into family life with their firstborn son Arvin.
+However, if all this sounds idyllic, darker forces surround the community, from poachers who boast about sexually assaulting women to travelling preachers trapped in a deluded world.
+But as Willard turns to religion for answers, the family collapses into a pit of turmoil and pain with young Arvin sent to live with his grandmother, where he meets his stepsister Lenora.

-We then jump forward to older Arvin (Tom Holland) and Lenora (Eliza Scanlen) both of whom are in high school.
-Their present lives unknowingly and inextricably linked to a shared past.
-Both surrounded by gruelling poverty of opportunity.
-Their only safety net, the sibling love they hold for each other; protecting them from the darkest corners of the community around them.
-However, the past once thought buried, is about to emerge from its shallow grave.
-Just as a shady and predatory new preacher (Robert Pattinson) comes to town.
+We then jump forward to the older Arvin (Tom Holland) and Lenora (Eliza Scanlen), who are in high school, their lives unknowingly and inextricably linked to a shared past.
+Here both are surrounded by gruelling poverty of opportunity, their only safety net, the sibling love they hold for each other.
+However, a history once thought buried is about to emerge from its shallow grave when a shady and predatory new preacher (Robert Pattinson) comes to town.

-Many of the building blocks of Southern Gothic horror can be found in Mark Twain’s Huckleberry Finn.
-However, the genre as we now know it found a voice in the work of both William Faulkner and Tennessee Williams.
-The classic building blocks of gothic horror laced within a Southern frame of evangelical religious belief, family dysfunction, poverty, toxic masculinity and slavery.
-With cinematic ventures into the genre ranging from The Night of the Hunter (1955) to Killer Joe (2011) and A Streetcar Named Desire (1951) to name but a few.
-Each one dismantling the legacy of romance and sweeping vista’s created by Gone With the Wind in 1939.
-But, does The Devil All The Time reach the same heights of drama as many of its predecessors?
+Many of the building blocks of Southern gothic horror can be found in Mark Twain’s Huckleberry Finn; however, the genre as we now know it found its voice in the work of William Faulkner and Tennessee Williams.
+Here the classic building blocks of gothic horror were laced with evangelical religious belief, family dysfunction, poverty, toxic masculinity and slavery.
+This unique Southern perspective is found in movies ranging from The Night of the Hunter (1955) to Killer Joe (2011) and A Streetcar Named Desire (1951), to name a few.
+But does The Devil All The Time reach the same heights of drama as many of its predecessors?